 But hey, we don’t have to be historians to eat our favorite food, right?

 National Hamburger Month timeline

-Chef and entrepreneur Walter "Walt" Anderson opened a hamburger stand in Kansas.
-Success!
-This would eventually lead to the White Castle chain.
+Chef and entrepreneur Walter "Walt" Anderson opens a hamburger stand in Kansas, his business eventually leading to the successful White Castle restaurant chain.